simple-statistics/simple-statistics/API.md

 If an array is given, an array of results will be returned instead of a single number.

+### .chunk(sample, chunkSize)

+Given a `sample` array, and a positive integer `chunkSize`, splits an array into chunks of `chunkSize` size and returns an array of those chunks.
+This does not change the input value.
+If the length of `sample` is not divisible by `chunkSize`, the last array will be shorter than the rest.

 ### .quantile_sorted(sample, p)

 Does a [quantile](http://en.wikipedia.org/wiki/Quantile) of a dataset `sample`,